yAstrosss/ArcherLogin/SECURITY.md

 - **Live reload:** there is no reload command, config changes (incl. pool size and database) require a **proxy restart**.

-## 8. Checklist for the reviewer

-- [ ] Does auto-login rely only on the Mojang handshake + the forwarding-signed UUID? (yes)
-- [ ] Does any client channel/input grant privilege? (no)
-- [ ] Does a Mojang 429/error downgrade a premium name (even one never seen)? (no, with `deny`; already-seen is protected even with `offline`)
-- [ ] Does name-based lockout allow griefing? (no; per IP + per account WITH an exemption for the victim's good IP)
-- [ ] Is the offline backend protected from direct connection? (by modern-forwarding HMAC — a shared secret that fails open if leaked/misconfigured — **plus** the firewall/private bind, which does not depend on the secret; a deploy requirement, §1)
-- [ ] Does the password leak in the normal flow (limbo)? (no; captured by onChat, outside the command pipeline)
-- [ ] Does a password typed by mistake on a backend leak in the log? (no; args masked by the proxy)
-- [ ] Does the admin password leak as an argument? (no; `/passadmin` only from the proxy console)
-- [ ] Does the hash run on the proxy thread? (no; bounded pool, result back on the session)
-- [ ] Does peak RAM scale with the number of players? (no; with cores x memory-kib)
-- [ ] Can the config weaken the hash below the OWASP baseline? (no; floor clamped at 19456 KiB)
-- [ ] Is imported bcrypt migrated to Argon2id? (yes, at login)
-- [ ] Is SQL parameterized and off the proxy thread? (yes)
-- [ ] Without LimboAPI does the plugin let everyone in? (no; it does not enable, fail-safe)
-- [ ] Does the "stay logged in" session survive a restart/reconnect? (**no**; in memory, §7; cookie tested and not viable)
-- [ ] Are the limitations and roadmap explicit? (§7)

 ---